 obclient> SELECT ST_AsGeoJSON(ST_GeomFromText('POINT(11.11111 12.22222)', 4326),1,2);

-Call ST_AsGeoJSON() and set flag to 2 to include simple CRS information in the output.
+Use the ST_AsGeoJSON function and set the flag parameter to 2 to include the simple CRS information.

 The return result is as follows: